tdharris/pam-integrations/README.md

 - Create a `.env` file (see `.env.example` for a sample)
 - Manually create certificates: see [pre-requisite certificate steps](#pre-requisite-certificate-steps).

+### Environment Variables
+Example environment variables can be found in `.env.example`.
+A `.env` file should be created in the root directory setting the appropriate variables needed to initialize these containers.

 ### Docker Images
 The following docker images are used as dependencies (FYI):
 - [OpenLDAP](https://hub.docker.com/r/osixia/openldap)